 Cable packages can easily run over $100 per month.
 Take the plunge and cut the cord!
 Use an antenna to watch local network channels.
 Visit your favorite show’s website to catch recent episodes totally free.
 For less than $10 a month, subscribe to Netflix, Hulu, or Amazon Prime for unlimited binge-watching pleasure.

 The easiest way to save is to drop your pricey home Internet entirely.
 More businesses than ever offer free Wifi.
 Connect with your device at a local coffee shop, community center, mall, and more.
 Most libraries offer no-cost access to computers too.

 Communicate for free whenever you can!
 Use a computer for E-mail and chat.
 Place free phone and video calls through Skype or Google Hangouts.
 Then choose a cell plan that doesn’t charge you for minutes and data you won’t use.

 Instead of being stretched thin by the weight of your monthly bills, give yourself the peace of mind of a growing nest egg.
 Try some of these money-saving tips today!

 Looking to balance your budget?
-Grab a free budget template download!
+Grab a done-for-you budget binder!

 Originally published on ChimpChange’s blog on September 28, 2016